konsolebox/digest-kangarootwelve-ruby/README.md

     Digest::KangarooTwelve.implement(n: "SecretHash", d: 32, c: "secret")
     => Digest::SecretHash

-    Digest::SecretHash.new.hexdigest("abc")
+    Digest::SecretHash.hexdigest("abc")
     => "dc1fd53f85402e2b34fa92bd87593dd9c3fe6cc49d9db6c05dc0cf26c6a7e03f"

-    Digest::KangarooTwelve.implement(name: nil, digest_length: 48)
+    Digest::KangarooTwelve.default
-    => #<Class:0x00000001167208>
+    => Digest::KangarooTwelve_64

 ## Details

-For details on how to use the methods, please examine the comments in `ext/digest/kangarootwelve/ext.c`, or try to run
-`ri 'Digest::KangarooTwelve'` or
-`ri 'Digest::KangarooTwelve::<method_name>'`.
-I'll try to provide a more readable format of the documentation for the API soon.

-You can use the implementation classes produced by `[]`, `default` or `implement`, just like any other implementation class in `Digest` (e.g. `Digest::SHA1`, `Digest::SHA512`), since they are also derived from `Digest::Base`, and are programmed to work the way an implementation class that's based on the `Digest` framework should.
+The implementation classes produced by `[]`, `default` or `implement` can be used just like any other implementation class in `Digest` (like `Digest::SHA1` or `Digest::SHA512`), since the implementation classes are based on `Digest::Base`.

+For details on how to use these methods, please examine the comments in `ext/digest/kangarootwelve/ext.c`, or run `ri` with `ri 'Digest::KangarooTwelve'`, or `ri 'Digest::KangarooTwelve::<method_name>'`.

+You can also visit the automatically generated API documentation pages provided by RubyDoc.info in http://www.rubydoc.info/gems/digest-kangarootwelve/.

 ## Contributing